| Debugging with GDB: Writing a Guile Pretty-Printer |

 Taken as a whole, this approach will scale nicely to multiple inferiors, each potentially using a different library version.
 Embedding a version number in the Guile package name will ensure that GDB is able to load both sets of printers simultaneously.
 Then, because the search for pretty-printers is done by objfile, and because your auto-loaded code took care to register your library’s printers with a specific objfile, GDB will find the correct printers for the specific version of the library used by each inferior.

-To continue the my::string
+To continue the my::string example,

-this code might appear in (my-project my-library v1)
+this code might appear in (my-project my-library v1):

 (use-modules (gdb)) (define (register-printers objfile) (append-objfile-pretty-printer! (make-pretty-printer "my-string" str-lookup-function)))